bytting/gamma-collector/README.md

-# burn
+# gamma-collector
 Daemon running on Raspberry Pi (archlinuxarm), controlling a Canberra Osprey gamma detector and a G-Star IV GPS device.

-Acquisitions and measurements are merged, saved to disk and optionally transferred over a TCP connection to the controlling application, crash.
+Acquisitions and measurements are merged, saved to disk and optionally transferred over a TCP connection to the controlling application, gamma-analyzer.

 This software is part of a drone project at Norwegian Radiation Protection Authority (NRPA)